Introducing Reclaim™ Biodegradable Gloves - "Landfill gas recovery"

 Watson Gloves is proud to bring to the world our collection of Reclaim™ landfill biodegradable gloves.
 Reclaim™ gloves provide the same performance and durability as regular gloves, but now better for the environment, as these gloves degrade in 5-10 years (based on ASTM-D5511 and ASTM-D5526 standards) compared to the 50-200 years it takes for regular gloves.
 Our lineup includes our new biodegradable seamless knit gloves and biodegradable disposable Green Monkey gloves.

-When Reclaim™ biodegradable gloves are disposed of properly in modern landfills, they go through a biodegradation process that results in the gloves converting into energy and fuel, which can then be used to power homes, businesses, and communities.
+When Reclaim™ biodegradable gloves are disposed of properly in modern landfills, they go through a biodegradation process (not oxo biodegradation) that results in the gloves converting into energy and fuel, which can then be used to power homes, businesses, and communities.
+They do not break down into micro plastics, instead recover energy in waste-to-energy landfill gas recovery in active landfills.
+No loss in performance and does not effect shelf life.
 Now, you can continue doing your job, while Reclaim™ gloves do its job turning #GlovesToEnergy.

 Why Biodegradation Matters